-Clinical - DMST Pediatric Echo I (2 Credits)
+DSPE 2261 Clinical - DMST Pediatric Echo I (2 Credits)

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Emphasis will be on gaining hands-on experience to develop scanning ability for the evaluation of the abnormal pediatric echocardiogram utilizing a standard scan protocol.
-(17 clinical hours per week during the 11-week Summer term.)
-Prerequisite: DSPE 1265, Co-requisite DSPE 2257 [CIP51.0910]
+(10 clinical hours per week) Prerequisite: DSPE 1265, Co-requisite DSPE 2257 [CIP51.0910]